 Agreements & Reports

 The Voluntary Agreement for Ongoing Improvements in the Energy Efficiency of Set-Top Boxes (STB) was adopted to drive improvements in the energy efficiency of STBs while encouraging innovation and competition.
-Signatories include service providers across cable, telco, satellite, manufacturers, and energy conservation advocates.
-In December, 2013, the agreement was hailed by the US Department of Energy.
+Signatories include all of the major cable, satellite and telco service providers representing more than 90% of the U.S. pay-TV market, as well as major manufacturers and energy efficiency advocates.
+The Department of Energy hailed both the initial agreement with the advocates in 2013 and the extension of the agreement in 2018.

 Small Network Equipment